TyrangYang/TyrangYang_blog_jekyll/recipes.md

 # **<center> Welcome to my secert recipe page! </center>**

-<center> I will use my mother langaue for my own convenience in this page. </center>
+<center> I will use my native langague for my own convenience in this page. </center>
 <!-- Sample document listing for the collection `_recipes`. -->